 In the second plan year, the owner receives a fresh $15,000 and $9,000 from the previous year.
 By the end of the second plan year, the owner makes a claim for $8,000.
 The remaining $1,000 carried over from the first year is forfeited. $15,000 will carry over from the second plan year and an additional $15,000 will be accessible for the third plan year for a total of $30,000.

 How will a Health Spending Account for small business owners in Canada work for you?

 Health Spending Accounts have been adopted by Canada’s small business community as a viable and cost effective alternative to traditional health insurance.
 You’ll receive an affordable, full coverage, and easy to use option with a Health Spending Account.

-Download the FREE Guide to Health Spending Account for a small business with employees.
+How does a Health Spending Account work for a small business in Canada?